Pick Up Your Spring 2022 ASM Bus Pass at

 For more information on routes, schedules, planning, phone apps for real time bus arrival information, and instructions on how to sign up for Metro’s text alert system, please see https://cityofmadison.com/metro Detours and delays do happen with some frequency, so we recommend signing up for their text alerts. https://www.cityofmadison.com/metro/detours is a more static location for information and updates on planned detours.

 If you have any issues with anything aspect of your ride with Metro, including overcrowding/being passed up, please contact Metro Customer Service to report the problem.

 Metro customer service reports can be filed via phone, email or web form.
 Metro’s customer service phone number is 266-4466; the online feedback form is at https://www.cityofmadison.com/metro/contact/feedback and the Metro customer service email is firstname.lastname@example.org If the issue pertains to a particular ride, it will be helpful to know the date, time and location you boarded the bus, the route number of the bus and the direction the bus was heading.

-This program is not free.
-It is paid for by UW Madison students who are charged student segregated fees.
-That means you must be registered for classes for academic credit at UW Madison.
-Senior guest auditors, researchers, visitors and faculty and staff are not eligible for a student bus pass.
-We will be checking the eligibility of applicants for ASM Student Bus Passes before mailing them to applicants.
+This program is paid for by UW Madison students via student segregated fees.
+You must be registered for classes for academic credit at UW Madison and be charged student segregated fees to use this program.
+Senior guest auditors, researchers, visitors and faculty and staff are not eligible for this program, and your cooperation with this requirement is much appreciated.

-Faculty and Staff at UW Madison should contact UW Transportation Services to order a pass through that program.
+Faculty and Staff at UW Madison should contact UW Transportation Services to order a Faculty/Staff pass.
 Employees of the Hospital and other affiliated institutions should follow the instructions provided by their employer.
-Visiting scholars, researchers and other guests should contact the administrators or human resource officers of the department or program that brought them to campus.

 If you have further questions or need help, please send us an email at email@example.com